agwy/agwy.github.io_old/index.md

 As self-study projects, I've had a look at Neuroeconomics literature, metabolic health literature and Reinforcement Learning methodology.

-Aside of that, I love the challenge of gym improvement, Jiu Jitsu, Climbing, cycling, reading and working with other people.
+Aside of that, I love my gym routine, Jiu Jitsu, Climbing, cycling, reading and working with other people.